About the College

 Pre-clinical admission is not competitive.
 As long as students meet our minimum admission criteria, they can attend UMSL as a pre-clinical student.
-Clinical admission is competitive; meaning, we have a limited number of students we can admit, and meeting the minimum clinical admission criteria does not guarantee that a student will earn a space.
-Clinical applicants are ranked against one another according to the GPA requirements for the BSN Option for which they are applying.
+Clinical admission is competitive.
+This means we have a limited number of students we can admit, and meeting the minimum clinical admission criteria does not guarantee that a student will earn a space.
+Clinical applicants are holistically reviewed for the BSN option to which they are applying.

-Pre-clinical admission is the first step in the admission process for all students—even those who are nearing the completion of their general education coursework at another institution and are applying to go straight into the clinical track.
-Admission as a pre-clinical student does not guarantee admission into clinicals, unless a student is admitted to the Full-Time Traditional Option as a first-time freshman under the guaranteed clinical admission criteria.
+Pre-clinical admission is the first step in the admission process for all students - even those who are nearing the completion of their general education coursework at another institution and are applying to go straight into the clinical track.
+Admission as a pre-clinical student does not guarantee admission into clinicals unless a student is admitted to the Full-Time Traditional option as an incoming freshman under the guaranteed clinical admission criteria.

 In addition to the length of time that each option takes, the admission criteria, the number of students we admit, and how often we admit students to each option also varies.